 History of Amsterdam

-During the twelfth century, the fishermen living on the shore of River Amstel built a dam to prevent the settlement from flooding and this led the city to be called Amsteldam.
+During the 12th century, the fishermen living on the shore of River Amstel built a dam to prevent the settlement from flooding, and this led the city to be called Amsteldam.

-The town joined the Hanseatic League in 1358 and it began to stand out as a trading center in the north of Europe.
+The town joined the Hanseatic League in 1358, and it began to stand out as a trading centre in the north of Europe.

 Charles V of Spain inherited the “Spanish Netherlands” from his grandmother Mary of Burgundy after her death in 1482.
 Spain's dependency and the discovery of the New World contributed to the city becoming the most important port in the world after Lisbon.